-- Earth is the result of divine creation. - As befits its origin, Earth exhibits symmetry (sphericity) and balance. - Thus, the land masses of the northern hemisphere (Arktos) must be balanced by a southern continent (Anti-Arktos). - [For more than a thousand years, world maps would show a yet-to-be-discovered southern continent.] - [In Roman times, Arktos and Anti-Arktos were replaced by Borealis and Australis, the northern and southern winds.
-Thus, the search for the southern continent would become a search for Terra Australis Incognita - The Unknown Southern Continent.
+- · Earth is the result of divine creation. - As befits its origin, Earth exhibits symmetry (sphericity) and balance. - Thus, the land masses of the northern hemisphere (Arktos) must be balanced by a southern continent (Anti-Arktos). - [For more than a thousand years, world maps would show a yet-to-be-discovered southern continent.] - [In Roman times, Arktos and Anti-Arktos were replaced by Borealis and Australis, the northern and southern winds.
+Thus, the search for the southern continent would become a search for Terra Australis.

-· Invented the word Eratosthenes "geography" (ca. 276 - ca. 195 BC) Chief librarian at Alexandria "The Father of Geography" Invented a system of latitude and longitude.
-Calculated Earth's circumference with remarkable accuracy. · First to prove that the Earth is round.
-Calculated Earth's tilt on its axis.
-Produced an advanced map of the world.
+Invented the word Eratosthenes 'geography' (ca. 276 - ca. 195 BC) Chief librarian at Alexandria "The Father of Invented a system of Geography" Calculated Earth's circumference with First to prove that the Earth is round.
+Calculated Earth's tilt on its axis. map of the world.